DavidCico/Study-of-a-buy-and-hold-investment/README.md

 * 'ETF_data' which is a univariate time series of the price history of the ETF.
 * 'Main.py' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'
 * 'Monte_Carlo_GBM.py' which contains the different algorithms used for comparison.
-* 'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.
+<p align="justify">* 'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.</p>

 ### Running the program